Plus one thing you should always avoid

 Summer has arrived.
 The air is thick, the sun is bright, and the temperatures are soaring.
 Unfortunately, the so-called “dog days of summer” bring plenty health-related risks to our furry friends.

-1. Ensure your dog has access to plenty of shade and fresh water when they’re outdoors.
+1. Ensure your dog has access to plenty of shade and fresh water

 If you’re out enjoying some fun in the sun, make sure your dog has access to plenty of shade.
 And don’t forget to refill his water frequently as it can get hot quickly on a steamy summer day — especially if it’s in a metal bowl.

 How hot is too hot?
 Unfortunately, there’s no magic number to tell when it’s unsafe for a dog to be outdoors.
 It all depends on your specific pup.
 Age, health, breed, and even fur color all play a role.
 Check on your sidekick frequently and give them opportunities to go indoors and soak up some AC if they seem uncomfortable.

 2. Check the pavement before you walk your dog

 As a general rule, if the pavement is too hot for your bare feet, it’s also too hot for your dog.
 We suggest planning your walks in the morning and evening to avoid peak sun times when the ground can be dangerously hot and burn your pet’s paw pads.

 Stick to the grass whenever you can and remember, if you’re enjoying a summer stroll and your dog starts lifting his paws, limping, or skipping, it’s time to head home.